R1ck77/guile-python-interop-test/README.md

 ## License

-This code is distributed under the GNU General Public License v2.
+This software is distributed under the GNU General Public License v2.

-This code can be freely used in non profit software, as long as proper credit is provided.
+The code can be used in any non-profit software, with attribution.

-Commercial use of the code is reserved.
+Commercial use is reserved.

-No matter how the code is used, no warranty whatsoever is provided.
+Regardless of the usage, no warranty whatsoever is provided.